 For tasty harvests of rhubarb, choose a bright, open position and prepare the soil by digging deeply and incorporating plenty of rich, homemade compost.
 Plant the crowns so that the buds are level with the soil surface, so make sure your the hole is big enough to allow this.
 Firm in and water well.
 Let plants establish for two years before harvesting.

 By pruning away the old canes of autumn-fruiting raspberries now, you'll give the new shoots plenty of time to grow and strengthen, to hold the fruit crop.
 Prune old canes hard back to the ground, to avoid damaging the new shoots that'll emerge between them.
 You can also plant new canes now.

 Sow broad beans undercover

 Broad beans are easy to sow under cover, and will provide a rewarding harvest in late spring.
-Sow indoors now in deep pots or modules, before placing in a cool, frost-free location, such as an unheated greenhouse or cold frame.
+Sow indoors now in peat free compost in deep pots or modules, before placing in a cool, frost-free location, such as an unheated greenhouse or cold frame.

 For more timely allotment tasks, take a look at our allotment jobs for March.

 This special edition Year Planner 2023 contains advice for every month of the year, with tips for delicious harvests, plus, a sowing calendar is included for the best results all year round.
 Only £7.99.